Tutorial - Getting Started with PCB Design

 Compiling the Project to Check for Errors

-Compiling a project checks for drafting and electrical rules errors in the design documents and details all warnings and errors in the Messages panel, and gives detailed information in the Compiled Errors panel.
+Compiling a project checks for drafting and electrical rules errors in the design documents and details all warnings and errors in the Messages panel, and also gives detailed information in the Compiled Errors panel.
 We have already set up the rules in the Error Checking and Connection Matrix tabs of the Options for Project dialog, so we are ready to check the design.

 - To compile the Multivibrator project, select Project » Compile PCB Project Multivibrator.PrjPcb.
+If you have already compiled, select Project » Recompile PCB Project Multivibrator.PrjPcb.

-- When the project is compiled, all warnings and errors will displayed in the Messages panel.
+- When the project is compiled, all warnings and errors are displayed in the Messages panel.
 The panel will only appear automatically if there are errors detected, to open it manually click the System button down the bottom right of the workspace, and select Messages from the menu.

 - If your circuit is drawn correctly, the Messages panel should not contain any errors, just the message Compile successful, no errors found.
 If the there are errors, work through each one, checking your circuit and ensuring that all wiring and connections are correct.